 To configure the license manager to start automatically at boot time on Linux® systems, use the standard method for starting services automatically on your Linux distribution.

-service with the -u
+Start the lmboot_TMW service with the -u username option,

-represents a valid user
+where username represents a valid user

 name other than root.
 For security reasons, superuser cannot be an